yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 In this exercise, you will configure the firewall appliance to allow the necessary traffic to flow so that:

--   The web application is accessible from the Internet.
+-   The web application is accessible from the Internet

--   Application traffic can flow between the tiers.
+-   Application traffic can flow between the tiers

--   An administrator can RDP into the management station, and from there, RDP into other servers for management purposes.
+-   An administrator can RDP into the management station, and from there, RDP into other servers for management purposes

 ### Task 1: Log on to Barracuda firewall and monitor the traffic and firewall rules